Vigneshbalajiee/My_DevOPS/README.md

+# DEVOPS : PROJECT TO DEPLOY REACT APP
 Please find the Screenshot Folder for all the screenshots.

+## Tools used
 *******************************************************************************************************
 This project is about deploy a reactapp application in production ready state.
 *******************************************************************************************************